tarantool/doc/doc/reference/tooling/tcm/tcm_backend_store.rst

 or change its working directories or startup arguments.
 To set specific parameters, specify the corresponding ``storage.etcd.embed.*`` or ``storage.tarantool.embed.*`` options.
-For the full list of configuration options of embedded backend stores, see the :ref:`TCM configuration reference <tcm_configuration_reference_storage>
+For the full list of configuration options of embedded backend stores, see the :ref:`TCM configuration reference <tcm_configuration_reference_storage>`.

 .. _tcm_backend_store_embed_cluster:

 Making a cluster of embedded backend stores
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-To imitate the production environment, you can form a distributed multi-instance cluster
+To simulate the production environment, you can form a distributed multi-instance cluster
 from embedded stores of multiple |tcm| instances.
 To do this, configure each |tcm|
 instance's embedded store to join each other.